 Binaural ASMR recordings are quickly becoming the gold standard for ASMRtists.
 The reason for it is clear for anyone who experiences that tingly ASMR sensation.
 You can actually feel the difference.

 It all started a decade ago with a post to an online forum titled “Weird sensation feels good.”
 A 21-year-old writing under the handle “okaywhatever” was seeking info on a mysterious sensation that would hit at random-seeming moments ever since he was a kid — “while watching a puppet show….when a friend drew on the palm of my hand with markers…its like in my head and all over my body…I also like to trace my fingers along my skin because it feels good when experiencing the sensation…what is it??”

 The overwhelming response perfectly illustrates how the internet enables us to share, compare, codify, and better understand our deepest personal experiences, and thereby find common ground.
 That weird sensation now has a name we all know: ASMR, or Autonomous Sensory Meridian Response.

 And the online community that sprang from okaywhatever’s post celebrated a major milestone a couple weeks ago, when the YouTube personality known as Gentle Whispering became the first “ASMRtist” to hit the one-million subscriber mark.

 Want to make your own ASMR content?

-First, start with a binaural microphone as they are ideal for ASMR.
+First, start with a binaural microphone as they are ideal for ASMR videos.
 Then follow the steps listed in this helpful guide.

 If you have any other questions, please don’t hesitate to ask in the comments below.
 Thanks for reading!